 D. Herz and R. Mitterover from Austria.
 D. Holmes and J. Staff from England.
 Family Albert Knill from Switzerland.
 A. Höpping and his mom, F. Klampferer, family Heupel, G. Meijer and W. Meijer, family Ruckgaber, S. Wohrle, S. Lehman, K. Pfau and G. Fuetsher all from Germany.
-Family Bollanssee, G. Geerts, family Wijnants from Belgium.
+Family Bollanssee, Guy Geerts, family Wijnants from Belgium.
 W. Rijk, R. Sprokholt, family Does, family Brink, H. Slager, A. Ringersma, F. Akkerman, family Renders, family Gubbels, family van de Wildenberg, S. Thijssen, P. Thijssen and Bas de Bever.
-Later on on Waterford also M.v.d.
+Later on in Waterford also M.v.d.
 Lievenoogen and A. Verhoeven joint our group.
 All of them were from Holland.

 First stop the ABA World Cup in Toledo - Ohio, USA, July 21st - 25th.

 On July 21st. most of the above mentioned groupmembers left from Schiphol Airport in Holland to travel to the USA.
 From Schiphol - Amsterdam we flew to Washington Dulles International Airport and from there we flew to Detroit.
 First we went to Toledo to compete in the ABA World Cup.
 With 7 Chrysler mini-vans, 1 Ford Escort and a Box Van to transport all our luggage and bike-boxes, we arrived at the Holiday Inn Crown Plaza in Toledo, were we had made reservations for 16 rooms.
 United Airlines was our transporter.
-The ABA had helped us by sending their Box Van as well to help us getting all of our luggage to the hotel.
+The ABA had helped by sending their Box Van as well to help us getting all of our lugguage to the hotel.
 We had a great time.

 As you can see on the next pictures, we had a great time in Toledo.
 The riders played some pool, in the evening there was a Family Gathering on the banks of the river with life music.
-Bruce Hornsby was performing ther with his band.
+Bruce Hornsby was performing there with his band.
 Next day, again on the banks of the river, there was a historic car exhibition going on which we visited as well.

 The ABA World Cup track was an indoor track where part of the track had to be run twice.

 Story: the days before the actual World Championships got underway, part of our University of BMX group did train in the parking lot of the Silverdome.
-It was in 1981 that Nico and Gerrit Does were present at the International BMX races taken place at the Silverdome in Pontiac.
+It was in 1981 that Nico and Gerrit Does were present at the International BMX races that took place at the Silverdome in Pontiac.
 So after 13 years the Does family was back again.
 Our bicycles were transported in an XL Van as you can see on the picture below.

-In front of Silverdome, traininggroup from left to right: Pieter Does, Dorus Brink, Karien Gubbels, P. Renders, Ellen Bollansee, Linda v.d.
+In front of the Silverdome, traininggroup from left to right: Pieter Does, Dorus Brink, Karien Gubbels, P. Renders, Ellen Bollansee, Linda v.d.
 Wildenberg, Robert Sprokholt, S. Renders, Björn Wynants, Wendy van Spierenburg, Rob v.d.
 Wildenberg, Peter Thyssen en Nico Does.
 By the way, Pieter Does had his birthday during these Worlds, so we all did put a party together.
 This was great fun.

 The World Championships:

 Waterford Oaks added thousands of seats worth of bleachers, three electric message boards, two large stages, a stream with a waterfall, a replica of the Statue of Liberty and more.The opening ceremony even featured skydivers who landed on the track and the closing ceremony ended with fireworks.
 REDLINE (who shared the title sponsorship with Odyssey) handed out more than 2,000 pins, 500 key chains, 3,000 stickers, 2,000 posters and even a complete Proline bicycle.
 The vendors were in heaven.
 From Tuesday through Sunday every vendor had non-stop customers under their tent.
-The visiting foreign riders were being given all sorts of deals and went home with their bags full.
+The visiting foreign riders were being given all sorts of deals and went home with their bags filled.
 Very special was the professional moveble medical unit were riders were treated very well.

 Part of the Opening Ceremony was a Parade of Nations and Indians were part of the opening ceremony itself.